 This Privacy Statement sets out how Recruitment Plus uses and processes any information that you give to us.
 We respect your privacy and are committed to protecting your personal information.
 This Privacy Statement explains how we collect, transfer, process, use and disclose your data and sets out our security practices.

-When you register with us you are agreeing to our company acting as an agent for you in your pursuit of an employment position with a third party until you either opt out (which you can do at any stage) or we cease in promoting you to potential employers.
+When you register with us you are agreeing to our company acting as an agent for you in your pursuit of an employment position with a third party until you either opt out (which you can do at any stage).
 Our company in their capacity as your agent operates as a Data Controller in respect of the personal data you supply to us.
 We share your data with third party Clients in order to advance your prospect of obtaining your desired position and while we require that our clients are GDPR compliant we can make no guarantees or warranties in that regard.

-Recruitment Plus collects and uses your personal information (PI) to deliver the job-seeking or related services you have requested.
-Your information will only be used for matching your skills with potential job opportunities and will only be disclosed to prospective employers at your expressed direction.
+Recruitment Plus collects and uses all DATA that you volunteer to deliver the job-seeking or related services you have requested.
+Your information will only be used for matching your skills with potential job opportunities and will be only disclosed to prospective employers at your expressed direction.
 By providing your DATA, and where you have agreed to receiving communications from us, we may use the information:

 - to consider your application for employment

-- to notify you of our new employment opportunities and services
+- to notify you of our new employment opportunities

 - to respond to your requests